 It is important to remember that all commercial dyes almost certainly contain some chemicals in order to set the color.
 With that being said, some chemicals are definitely safer than others and there is a general agreement that we should look to avoid parabens, phthalates, ammonia, para-phenylenediamine (PPD), and resorcinol.

-Keep in mind that leaving out these chemicals means that your hair dye might be less effective than you are used to, albeit safer.
+Keep in mind that leaving out these chemicals means that the hair dye might be less effective than what you’re used to.
+If you’re looking for a safer option, here are a couple alternatives:

 Herb Speedy PPD and Ammonia-free Hair Color

-It’s pretty hard to find a hair dye that actually leaves out PPD and other harmful ingredients and also has good reviews from actual users.
+It’s pretty hard to find a hair dye that actually leaves out PPD and other harmful ingredients but also has good reviews from actual users.

 This particular dye is free from all of the bad chemicals in our list and nearly all users report that the dye worked better than they expected.
 It’s actually produced by a pharmaceutical company in Korea (the current beauty product capital of the world) and really isn’t any more expensive than your standard hair dye, which surprised me.